Geeky stuff

 Andy plays a 1973 Fender Precision bass and a Fender Precision customised fretless bass with DiMarzio pickups, extra Jazz bass pickup by the bridge, Badass bridge, separate volume controls, and phase switches.

-As as being a wonderful singer, Jo is an accomplished pianist and occasionally plays acoustic guitar in the band.
+As well as being a wonderful singer, Jo is an accomplished pianist and also plays acoustic guitar in the band.
 As a drummer, she played at the opening of the London 2010 Olympics.
 Her signature percussion instrument is the mark-tree, which you can hear on many of the tracks on The Lover’s Song.